 We recommend that students decide on either the ACT or SAT to focus on and study for, so they do not spend unnecessary time and energy preparing for both tests.
 Although many students today take both tests, colleges only require one test or the other.
 And despite rumors, there is no preference among colleges between the two tests according to college admissions counselors.

-So, how do students determine which test is for them?
-We have our students gain exposure to both tests before determining which test to take.
+So, how do students determine which test is right for them?
+We recommend students gain exposure to both tests before deciding which test to take.
 The first opportunity for testing practice for most students comes with the PSAT, which sophomores can take for practice and juniors take for the opportunity to compete for merit-based scholarships in October of each year.
 As the PSAT offers exposure to the SAT testing format, it gives students an idea of how they would do on a real SAT.
-With this practice under their belts, students can then take a practice ACT test to compare their scores and determine their preference of format.
-We help our students compare results from each test to determine which score is relatively stronger and then put together an individualized plan to optimize their results.
+With this practice under their belts, students can then take a practice ACT test to compare their scores and determine their preferred test.

 When to take the test?